TheCyberLocal/Blind75-Docs/blind75-collection/binary-search/find-minimum-in-rotated-sorted-array/problem.md

 -   **Time Complexity**: `O(log n)` where `n` is the number of elements in the array.
 -   **Space Complexity**: `O(1)` as no additional space is required.
--   **Description**: Use binary search to efficiently locate the minimum element in the rotated sorted array.
-By comparing the middle element with the last element, decide whether the minimum is in the left or right half of the array.
+-   **Description**: Use binary search by comparing the middle element with the last element, decide whether the minimum is in the left or right half of the array.
+This is possible since we can derive that given any two indices of the array, if the left index is greater than the right, the pivot is between them; otherwise, it is not.
+If the pivot is between them, we know we are in a fully sorted segment, so return the leftmost index.
 -   **Algorithm**:

     1. Initialize `left` to `0` and `right` to `len(nums) - 1`.